 Potential Savings = $15 to $23 a month

 Gas is gas.
-You need it to drive your car places.
-I’m not worried about $200 that the gas station is getting from you.
+You need it to drive yourself around.
+I’m not worried about $200 that the gas station is getting from you, but there’s still a way to save on this.

 Credit Card Debt